bgornaments/bgornaments_fullstack/README.md

+## This is a test change by Ayush Hurkat

 ## AWS Amplify React+Vite Starter Template

 This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.